ch09830249/Design-Verification/System_Verilog/Interview/InterviewSet7.md

 ```

 # What is constraint solve-before?
-In SystemVerilog, solve - before is a constraint solver directive that allows constraints to be solved in a specific order.
+solve - before is a constraint solver directive that allows constraints to be solved in a specific order.
 This directive specifies that a particular constraint should be solved before another constraint.
 It is useful in cases where certain constraints must be solved before others to avoid conflicts or to ensure that specific constraints are satisfied.

 # What is an alias?
-alias is a keyword used to declare an alternate name for a variable or net.
+**alias is a keyword used to declare an alternate name for a variable or net**.
 It allows access to the same object through multiple names.
 The new name created using the alias keyword refers to the same variable or memory location as the original variable.
 ```
 wire [7:0]      _byte;
 wire 		_bit;

 alias bits_9 = { _byte, _bit };